beitzelorg/beitzelorg.workspace/source/_posts/Dynamic-Time-Warping-an-F-Implementation.md

 - Mono
 ---

 My recent post about [Dynamic Time Warping](/2016/12/13/F-and-Dynamic-Time-Warping/) used an external library.
 It inspired me to implement the algorithm in [F#](http://fsharp.org/).
-This is partially just to see it in F#.
-But my last implementation was in [Racket](http://racket-lang.org/), I'm also interested in the different language implementations.
-I use a pretty basic [Algorithm](https://en.wikipedia.org/wiki/Dynamic_time_warping#Implementation).
+This is mostly just to see it in F#.
+My last implementation was in [Racket](http://racket-lang.org/), and I'm interested in the different language implementations.
+I use a pretty basic [Algorithm](https://en.wikipedia.org/wiki/Dynamic_time_warping#Implementation), nothing fancy.
 As part of this process I'll be doing comparisons between [NDtw](https://github.com/doblak/ndtw) and my code.
 To be upfront, its not a perfect comparison.
 NDtw has additional options and tracking that will reduce it's max performance capabilities.
 But for hacking around, the implementations will be close enough for alittle fun.
 For anyone interested, unless otherwise specified, all of my results will be from the REPL in [VS Code](https://code.visualstudio.com/) + [Ionide](http://ionide.io/) using [Mono](http://www.mono-project.com/) version 4.6.2.

 Using [Paket](https://github.com/fsprojects/Paket), here is a sample paket.dependencies file.